twigphp/Twig/doc/advanced_legacy.rst

 .. caution::

-    This section describes how to extend Twig as of **Twig 1.12**.
-If you are using an older version, read the :doc:`legacy<advanced_legacy>` chapter instead.
+    This section describes how to extends Twig for versions **older than 1.12**.
+If you are using a newer version, read the :doc:`newer<advanced>` chapter instead.

 Twig can be extended in many ways; you can add extra tags, filters, tests, operators, global variables, and functions.
 You can even extend the parser